 A few years ago I bought a bag of rice flour by mistake.
 I’d meant to buy “sticky” rice flour, but didn’t know there was a difference between the two flours and ended up with 1) an incorrectly prepared Japanese dessert and 2) a bag of rice flour that stayed in the refrigerator for a year until I finally threw it out.

-Naturally, after throwing out the rice flour, every recipe I came across was an interesting cookie made with rice flour; if I wanted to make it, I had to go out and buy another $3.00 bag of rice flour. $3.00 isn’t a lot of money, but the fact that I’d just thrown out a bag made me less eager to run out and buy another one.
+Naturally, after throwing out the rice flour, every recipe I came across was an interesting dairy free peanut butter cookie made with rice flour, and if I wanted to make it, I had to go out and buy another $3.00 bag of rice flour. $3.00 isn’t a lot of money, but the fact that I’d just thrown out a bag made me less eager to run out and buy another one.
 This is the cookie that convinced me to do it.
 It’s based on a state fair winning recipe which won second place in the category “Wheat and Dairy Free Desserts”.

 These were really good.
 They were thicker and more (hmmmm) rustic than I’d imagined, but the rice flour gives the cookie an interesting crumbly texture.
-The original recipe said to add extra peanuts to the dough and white chocolate, but I didn’t think those things were necessary.
+The original recipe said to add extra peanuts and white chocolate chips to the dough, but I didn’t think those things were necessary.
 In fact, these would be great without the chocolate chunks.
 Just be prepared for some tall cookies.

 Wheat & Dairy Free Peanut Butter Chocolate Chunk Sandwich Cookies

 1 teaspoon vanilla

 2 tablespoons soy milk, hemp milk or regular milk (if not worried about dairy)

 1/2 teaspoon salt

 1 1/2 cups rice flour

 1 cup chopped dark or semi-sweet chocolate or dairy free chocolate chips, chopped